stujmar/python-playground/README.md

 # python-playground
-A area to play around and learn Python.
+An area to play around and learn Python.